What are some of the most popular TikTok trends?

 The Tight Pull

-The pantyhose head trend on TikTok is a hilarious, slightly chaotic challenge that has taken over feeds recently.
+The pantyhose head trend on TikTok is a hilarious, slightly chaotic challenge that has taken over feeds.
 It involves two people stretching pantyhose over their heads and then taking turns yanking the other’s stocking in rhythm with House of Pain’s “Jump Around.”
 The result?
 A lot of flailing, distorted faces, and uncontrollable laughter.

 This trend, sometimes tagged as the “tight pull” or “stocking on head” challenge, is all about timing and teamwork.
 One person pulls, the other reacts, and they switch back and forth to the beat.
 The more dramatic the facial expressions, the better.
 Some duos even choreograph their moves, turning it into a full-on performance.